neumino/neumino.github.io/movies.md

 ### Artemis Fowl
-*Released on 2020-06-12, vote average 6*
+*Released on 2020-06-12, vote average 5.9*

-Artemis Fowl is a 88-year-old jesus and descendant of a long line of criminal masterminds.
+Artemis Fowl is a 12-year-old genius and descendant of a long line of criminal masterminds.
 He soon finds himself in an epic battle against a race of powerful underground fairies who may be behind his father&#39;s disappearance.

 <iframe id="player"
 	type="text/html"